FranciscoOssian/VirtualMachinesGuide/README.md

 ### Bottlenecks, running a VM on a host with a 4-core processor

-Without any of the listed optimizations, heavier VMs such as Windows 11 won't function properly on my computer.
+Without any of the listed optimizations, heavier VMs such as Windows 11 will not work on my computer.
 I'm using a quad-core Intel i5-8250U processor.

 Here's the topology of my processor:
 ```shell